 – inspections- Realtor/ Inspectors/ Specialist (Geo-tech, sewer scope ……)

 – Closing – the party: Realtor, Mortgage, broker, escrow officer, and notary.

 Once you know the process, it becomes a lot more simple.
 I am not saying there is nothing else to know, but that’s why you pick a good real estate agent.
 And why not, you’re not paying for your agent, it usually comes from the seller’s profits so get yourself the best agent you can, and have fun don’t be discouraged and know the experience is different for everyone, every time.

 Make sure they do a consultation with their agent and work with them to find a strong mortgage lender to get pre-qualified.

 That way, they can be educated and understand the entire process, and know what they can or can’t afford to purchase.

 A mortgage lender can make or break a transaction and it’s important to find a great one.

 13. Mark Steele – Steele Coaching and Consulting

-HGTV has influenced most of my clients to believe that the home buying process should be done in three showings.
-If they see three homes and, by some chance, none of them work for their needs, we either have to choose one (because TV says that one of these three is perfect) or cancel the process and wait to see another three in the future.
+HGTV has influenced most of my clients to believe that the home-buying process should be done in three showings.
+If they see three homes and, by some chance, none of them work for their needs, we either have to choose one (because the TV says that one of these three is perfect) or cancel the process and wait to see another three in the future.

-On the topic of budget, I have had a lot of clients shy away from making renovations on their home because of the HGTV-produced stigma that if you try to make a renovation, something will absolutely go wrong; there will be a family of rats and raccoons in the attic, or their will be mold behind the drywall.
+On the topic of budget, I have had a lot of clients shy away from making renovations on their homes because of the HGTV-produced stigma that if you try to make a renovation, something will go wrong; there will be a family of rats and raccoons in the attic, or there will be mould behind the drywall.